wakgill/deryk/_posts/2021-01-25-satoshi-ip.md

 ## Primary Source #2: Bitcoin open source implementation of P2P currency

-In a [post](https://wakgill.github.io/bitcoin-archive/docs/forum/p2p-foundation/1/#selection-23.109-23.176) on the P2P Foundation website on February 11, 2009, Satoshi writes that Bitcoin is an open source project.
+In a [post](https://wakgill.github.io/bitcoin-archive/docs/forum/p2p-foundation/1/#selection-23.109-23.176) on the P2P Foundation website on February 11, 2009, Satoshi writes that Bitcoin is an "open source project."

 ## Primary Source #3: